IyesGames/minewars/doc/src/gameplay/territory.md

 The entire map's geography is shown to all players at all times, there are no areas that are completely "black".
-Fog of war simply means that the player does not get updates on the status of the tile / any gameplay that happens there.
+Fog of war simply means that the player does not know the ownership (which player controls the tile).

-Any changes to the tile kind behind fog of war are not revealed, so a player's view of the map geography can be outdated.

-Previous ownership is not shown behind fog of war.
-Tiles should have a neutral color.

 Mountain tiles are always treated as a cluster.
 If you can see one tile of the cluster, you see them all.

-There are technically 3 levels of visibility, showing increasing amounts of info:
- - Fog: any tile further than the visibility radius away from a player-owned tile
- - Limited: any tile not owned by the player, within the visibility radius
- - Full: tiles owned by the player, tiles within the range of a **Watch Tower**, tiles where a **City** is located

-Within "Fog Visibility" tiles, the player sees:
+Within fog-of-war tiles, the player sees:
- - Last known tile kind / geography (may be outdated)
+ - Current tile kind (if changed due to harvesting, explosions, etc.)
+ - Completed Structures (incl Roads)
+ - Explosions
  - Skulls

-Within "Limited Visibility" tiles, the player also sees:
+Within visible tiles, the player also sees:
- - Current tile kind (if changed due to harvesting, explosions, etc.)
  - The ownership of the tile (displayed using the owner's color)
- - Completed Structures
  - Smokes
- - Explosions

-Within "Full Visibility" tiles, the player also sees:
+On a player's own territory, the player also sees:
  - Items
  - Pending Structures